USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

 ### Using the Shell

-Most tutorials will assume you are using [Open OnDemand (OOD)](https://scinet.usda.gov/guides/use/open-ondemand).
+Most of the tutorials can be completed using the [Open OnDemand interface (OOD)](https://scinet.usda.gov/guides/use/open-ondemand).
 * Log in to [Ceres Open OnDemand](http://ceres-ood.scinet.usda.gov/).
 * Log in to [Atlas Open OnDemand](https://atlas-ood.hpc.msstate.edu/).